digitranslab/jumpstart/docs/versioned_docs/version-2.15.0/data-sources/postgresql.md

 </div>

-Click the **Test connection** button to verify the correctness of the credentials and the accessibility of the database to ToolJet server.
+Click the **Test connection** button to verify the correctness of the credentials and the accessibility of the database to JumpStart server.
 Click the **Save** button to save the data source.

 ## Querying PostgreSQL